tannuahuja/demo-cockpit/README.md

 # python-code
-this si the code i have written in knoldus
+this is the code i have written in knoldus